ayedel123/CPP-Containers/README.md

 *Tip 2*: remember to test methods for different cases, including boundary ones.

 💡 [Tap here](https://forms.yandex.ru/cloud/64181a7dc09c02252de7a4f3/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.